-The most commonly used of the austenitic stainless steel, the 304 grade is made up of 8-10.5 percent of nickel and 18-20 percent of chromium.
-Alloys also include other elements – including carbon, manganese and silicon – with the rest of the composition being primarily iron.
+The most commonly used of the austenitic stainless steel, the 304 grade, comprises 8-10.5 percent of nickel and 18-20 percent of chromium.
+Alloys also include other elements – including carbon, manganese, and silicon – with the rest of the composition being primarily iron.
 With the high nickel and chromium content, the 304 grade of stainless steel offers excellent protection against corrosion.

 Common applications for 304 stainless steel include:

 - Fasteners and finishing hardware like nuts, bolts, screws, plates, and handles